Ariane Daguin

 Ariane Daguin is a French-American business owner, author, culinary celebrity and educator.
 Born in Auch, in the Gascony region of France, she was the first child of parents Jocelyne and Michelin-starred chef André Daguin.
-She is the co-founder of the American gourmet meat distributor, D'Artagnan where she served as CEO until 2022.
+She is the co-founder of the American gourmet meat distributor, D'Artagnan where she was CEO until 2022.
 She remains active as a consultant.
 She also co-founded the non-profit farm foundation All For One One For All (AOOA) Farm in 2021, which includes a distillery and café open to the public.
 In addition to her culinary and business ventures, she is also a philanthropist and investor in several food startups.

 Biography

 In 1978, Ariane moved to the United States to pursue an academic degree at Columbia University.
 While studying in New York City, she worked part-time for a local pâté producer, an experience that set the foundation for her future endeavors.
 In 1985, she seized an opportunity to market duck and foie gras from the Catskills, leading to the launch of D’Artagnan, a company dedicated to premium meats, game, and gourmet products.

 In 2021, she and her daughter, Alix Daguin (born 1988), co-founded All For One One For All (AOOA) Farm, a regenerative silvopasture farm and education center in New York’s Hudson Valley.
 Inspired by Alexandre Dumas’ Three Musketeers, AOOA Farm promotes responsible agriculture, community well-being, and environmental sustainability.
 The farm also features a distillery and café open to the public.

 Ariane’s contributions to the food industry have earned her the James Beard Foundation Award for “Who’s Who of Food and Beverage in America”, Bon Appétit’s Lifetime Achievement Award, and France’s prestigious Legion d’Honneur.
 She is also a board member of City Harvest and the founding president of Les Nouvelles Mères Cuisinières, an international association of women chefs.

 Ariane has appeared on programs such as Anthony Bourdain’s No Reservations, Beat Bobby Flay, and Martha Stewart Living.
 Bourdain, a longtime admirer of her work, even named his only daughter after her.
 She is also the author of D’Artagnan’s Glorious Game Cookbook and her autobiography, D’Artagnan à New York (Grasset).